MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/liquid-overview.md

 - [Store source content by using web templates](store-content-web-templates.md), entirely through configuration within Power Apps, for use throughout the Power Apps portals content management system.

-- [Render a website header and primary navigation bar](render-site-header-primary-navigation.md), entirely through configuration within PowerApps.
+- [Render a website header and primary navigation bar](render-site-header-primary-navigation.md), entirely through configuration within Power Apps.

 ### See also